Yubico/yubikit-ios/Guidelines.md

 ## 5. Other protocols

-The YubiKey Lightning provides also the possibility to use PIV and OpenPGP.
+The YubiKey 5Ci provides also the possibility to use PIV and OpenPGP.
 For more details about these protocols visit:

 1. OpenPGP [documentation](https://developers.yubico.com/PGP/) on Yubico Developers.
 2. PIV [documentation](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html) on Yubico Developers.